 NO SURPRISE ON THE PLOT FRONT

 Plot-wise, this novel was incredibly disappointing.
 Maas does a fair job of slamming the reader into a completely new modern universe populated with every kind of supernatural being conceivable.
-But the way the plot is structured just isn’t interesting.
+But the plot structure just isn’t interesting.
 There’s a big war on, a hugely powerful, evil Bad Guy (or seven), an investigation that throws our main characters together, a mysterious McGuffin to find, and finally, never to be forgotten—secret powers.

 Some of these tropes I like, especially Maas’ affinity for secret powers.
 Even though you know it’s coming, it’s nice.
 It feels a little like a Cinderella for grown(ish)-ups.